calmm-js/partial.lenses/README.md

 "Title"
 ```

+Partial lenses can deal with missing data.
+If we use the partial lens to query
-If we query a text that does not exist, we get the default:
+a text that does not exist, we get the default:

 ```js
 > L.view(textIn("fi"), data)
 ""
 ```

+We get this default, rather than undefined, thanks to the last part,
-With the partial lens we defined, we get the default even if we query from
+`L.default("")`, of our lens composition.
+We get the default even if we query
-`undefined`:
+from `undefined`:

 ```js
 > L.view(textIn("fi"), undefined)